kitcnya/crkbd/readme.md

 <!-- -*- mode: markdown; coding: utf-8 -*- -->

-# Keymap Laboratory Using Corne Keyboard
+# Keymap laboratory using Corne keyboard

 This site contains that the trials in order to create special keymaps to minimize moving the hands using Corne Keyboard, which is the cute